ASL-IITM/ASL-IITM.github.io/openings.markdown

 ---

 We are currently looking for:
-1. MS student: Explore the role of LLMs as an interface for human-robot interaction
+- 1 MS student: Explore the role of LLMs as an interface for human-robot interaction
-2. PhD student: Develop low speed collision warning and adaptive cruise control system for autonomous Electric vehicle
+- 1 Ph.D student: Develop low speed collision warning and adaptive cruise control system for autonomous Electric vehicle

 ----